-APPLICATION AND SUPPORTING DOCUMENTS: An applicant for admission must
+APPLICATION AND SUPPORTING DOCUMENTS: An applicant for admission must the Law School Admissions Office or from ETS, and comply with all of the LSDAS instructions.

-- i) Obtain an application form from the Law School and file (in person or by mail) the completed application with the Dean, School of Law, Golden Gate University, 536 Mission Street, San Francisco, California 94105. - ii) Obtain an LSDAS registration form, which is available from the Law School or from ETS, and comply with all of the LSDAS instructions.\
+- i) Obtain an application form from the Law School and file (in person or by mail) the completed application with the Admissions Director, School of Law, Golden Gate University, 536 Mission Street, San Francisco, California 94105. - ii) Obtain an LSDAS registration form, which is available from